SanyueHan/Degree-Project/README.md

 ## Run
 #### Environment
+- Python
-Python (with the version no lower than 3.7), no third-party package needed up to now
+  - with version no lower than 3.7
+  - no third party packages depends on
+- MATLAB (only for comparing outputs in unittest module)
+  - make sure that root directory added to system PATH
+    - like "/Applications/MATLAB_R2021a.app/bin" in macOS
+    - type "matlabroot" to print installation directory from MATLAB software
 #### Command
 ###### Mac OS
 ```shell